The Carlson Law Firm, a leading personal injury law firm in Texas, announced a landmark…

 For further assistance, please visit the Texas State Bar.

 As health officials continue to investigate the causes of deaths that were related to Winter Storm Uri, one area that is coming into focus is patients who require medical devices powered by electricity.
-Those who lost a loved one anytime from Feb.
-11 through March 5, may be able to file a wrongful death lawsuit against a Texas power outage company.

 Can I file a winter storm wrongful death lawsuit?